adospace/reactorui-maui-docs/components/stateful-components.md

 Now if you click the button, no Render message should be written to the console output: this proves that we're updating the native Label `without` recreating the component.&#x20;

-Of course, this is not possible every time (for example when a change in the state should result in a change of the component tree) but when it is, should be considered to improve the responsiveness of the app.
+Of course, this is not possible every time (for example when a change in the state should result in a change of the component tree) but when it is, it should improve the responsiveness of the app.